-Example 3.
-To demonstrate that our method can reliably take into account focusing effects in longer cavities, we analyze in this example a cavity with planar end mirrors having a distance of L = 10.0 mm.
-Only a short section extending from the left mirror over 1.0 mm length is filled with a Gaussian duct, that means the refractive index is defined by $n(x, y, z) = 1 - (n_2(z) \times r^2)/2$ with
+Example 2.
+To demonstrate that our method can take into account the focusing effect of a duct with parabolic refractive index distribution, we analyze in this example a cavity with planar end mirrors with distance L = 10.0 mm.
+In a short section of 1.0 mm length adjacent to the left mirror the refractive index is defined by $n(x, y, z) = 1 - 0.03 r^2$, otherwise it is constant and equal to 1.